Spaces of smooth embeddings and configuration categories: The configuration category of a manifold

 \begin{proof} We show that the functor which to a manifold $M$ associates $\config(M;k)$ is a homotopy $\ms J_k$-cosheaf.
 Take a $\ms J_k$-cover $\{U_i \hookrightarrow M ~ |~ {i \in I}\}$.
 For a finite non-empty subset $S$ of $I$, let $U_S$ denote the intersection of all $U_i$ over $i \in S$.
 We need to show that the map

 is a weak equivalence for each $r \geq 0$.
-Here we have used the fact that homotopy colimits in the overcategory are calculated in the category of simplicial spaces, and those are calculated degreewise by Lemma \ref{lem:hocolims} in the Appendix.
+Here we have used the fact that homotopy colimits in the overcategory are calculated in the category of simplicial spaces, and those are calculated degreewise.

 The case $r = 0$ is clear since, for each $j \leq k$, the collection of maps

 is a cover in the usual sense, and so

 is a weak equivalence (c.f. the proof of \cite[thm.7.2]{BoavidaWeiss}).